 Mark Ruffalo is a renowned actor, producer, director and screenwriter.
 He recently portrayed Marvel Comics’ character The Hulk in The Avengers.
 Other films in which he has starred are Begin Again and The Kids Are All Right.
 He also supports charity campaigns relating to education rights, women’s rights, forced marriages and clean energy.

 Sadia recalls working with Mark, in her own words:

-The 2nd of March 2015 in London was a great day in my life, when I met Mark Ruffalo for a photo shoot.
-I waited at a local pub for him arrive.
-He was bang-on time and waved to me from the other side of the road.
-The greet felt so warm when I said “Good morning, Mark”; in reply he smiled at me with a nod of his head.
-Though I was still shocked and mesmerised that Mark Ruffalo was next to me for a shoot, it wasn’t difficult for me to start conversation with him.
+The 2nd of March 2015 in London was a great day in my life when I met Mark Ruffalo for a photo shoot.
+I waited at a local pub for him to arrive.
+He was bang on time and waved to me from the other side of the road.
+The greet felt so warm when I said “Good morning, Mark”; in reply, he smiled at me with a nod of his head.
+Though I was still shocked and mesmerized that Mark Ruffalo was next to me for a shoot, it wasn’t difficult for me to start a conversation with him.